khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 ## Cameras and GUIs

-Although [Cameras](https://khanonjs.com/api-docs/modules/decorators_camera.html) use to be applied from states, they are declared in the scene props [`cameras`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#cameras) property.
+[Cameras](https://khanonjs.com/api-docs/modules/decorators_camera.html) are declared in the scene props [`cameras`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#cameras) property.
+Use [switchCamera](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchCamera) to select the current camera.
+Babylon.js needs a camera to render the scene, so switch of camera in the `onStart` method from [Scene](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#onStart) or [SceneState](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#onStart).
+If you don't switch of camera in the `onStart` method, a warning will be shown in the console and a generic camera will be used.

 Same for [GUIs](https://khanonjs.com/api-docs/modules/decorators_gui.html), they use to be displayed from states, but they are declared in the [`guis`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#guis) property.